Careers at Arise – View our open positions

 Arise is responsible for the technical, financial and commercial management of the wind farm.

 Ånstadblåheia wind farm is located in close proximity to Ånstadblåheia Alpine Centre.
-Based on meteorological data, the probability of ice falling from the blades is calculated, both within the ski area and at a distance of 150–200 meters from each wind turbine.
+Based on meteorological data, the probability of ice falling from the blades is calculated, both within the ski area and at a distance of 200 meters from each wind turbine.
 Icicles can also form on the turbine housing during the winter season, so be especially careful when staying near them.

 There are several weather conditions that can cause precipitation as well as ice falling and snow from wind turbines.
 Situations that can cause a risk of ice falling or ice/snowfall can be caused by ice formation on the turbine blades, wet snow that settles on the blade, tower or turbine housing, or icicles that form due to freezing rain on the turbine.
 During the winter months, there is always a risk of ice/snow falling from the turbine housing and we therefore recommend that you avoid staying in the immediate vicinity of the turbines.

 There is always uncertainty associated with meteorological forecasts and there will be situations with ice formation that are not captured by the forecast.
 The warning is intended as a supplement to sign information to help you assess your own risk.
 The forecast is updated four times a day, each box covering a six-hour period.
+The warning includes sleet, freezing rain and wet snow, read more here (in Norwegian).

 General advice for those planning to walk near turbines:

 We welcome feedback and questions related to our projects and operations.
-If you would like to raise an issue, share your views, or submit a complaint, please visit our Submit Feedback or Report page to learn more about how to contact us.
+If you would like to raise an issue, share your views, or submit a complaint, please visit our Submit Feedback or Report Concern page to learn more about how to contact us.

 | Location | Sortland, Norway |